Battle of Brandywine: British advance

 At 5:30 a.m. the British and Hessian troops began marching east along the "Great Road" (now Route 1) from Kennett Square, advancing on the American troops positioned where the road crossed Brandywine Creek.
 The first shots of the battle took place about 4 miles west of Chadds Ford, at Welch's Tavern.
-Elements of Maxwell's continental light infantry skirmished with the British vanguard (primarily the Queen's Rangers – a battalion of loyalists).
+Elements of Maxwell's continental light infantry skirmished with the British vanguard (primarily the Queen's Rangers – a battalion of loyalists led by James Wemyss).
 The British continued to advance and encountered a greater force of continentals behind the stone walls on the Old Kennett Meetinghouse grounds.
 The battle was fought at mid-morning around the meeting house while the pacifist Quakers continued to hold their midweek service.
 One of the Quakers later wrote, "While there was much noise and confusion without, all was quiet and peaceful within."

 From the Meetinghouse grounds, the battle continued for three miles to the Brandywine Creek, at Chadds Ford.
 Eventually the British pushed the Americans back but not before suffering heavy losses.